Current Research Students

 In exceptional cases, the upgrade process may allow the student to submit written work (as specified above) to an upgrade panel without the accompanying interview.
 In these cases, the panel recommendation, once it has been endorsed by the Institute's RDC, must be considered by the AQSC, accompanied by (a) a statement from the supervisor(s) as to why an upgrade interview is not necessary and (b) approval from the RDC of this exemption

 You will need to complete an Upgrade Assessment Form and submit this to the upgrade panel long with your written work.
-The form can be found available here.
-Once the assessment has taken place your supervisor should forward a copy of the form to firstname.lastname@example.org.
+The Upgrade Assessment Form is available here.
+Once the assessment has taken place your supervisor should forward a copy of the form to email@example.com.